-1. By checking "Yes," the sponsor certifies that it does not have any potential conflict of interest or Significant Financial Interests.
-By checking "No," the sponsor discloses that it does have a potential conflict of interest, which is further explained below.
+1. By checking "Yes" the sponsor certifies that it does not have any potential conflict of interest or Significant

-Yes 🗌 No

-2. The sponsor maintains a written code of standards of conduct governing the performance of their employees engaged in the award and administration of contracts.
+1. Financial Interests.
+By checking "No," the sponsor discloses that it does have a potential conflict of interest, which is further explained below. ∑ Yes □ No 2.
+The sponsor maintains a written code of standards of conduct governing the performance of their employees engaged in the award and administration of contracts.
 By checking "No", the sponsor discloses that it does not have a written policy, which is further explained below.

-Yes 🗌 No

-3. Explanation of items marked "no":

-Sponsor's Certification

-I certify, for the project identified herein, responses to the forgoing items are accurate as marked and have the explanation for any item marked "no" is correct and complete.

-I declare under penalty of perjury that the foregoing is true and correct.
-I understand that knowingly and willfully providing false information to the federal government is a violation of 18 USC § 1001 (False Statements) and could subject me to fines, imprisonment, or both.

-Signature of Sponsor's Designated Official Representative: Matthew Van Valkenburgh, Executive Director of Aviation
+3. 's Certification for the project identified herein, responses to the forgoing items are accurate as marked and have the ion for any item marked "no" is correct and complete.
+I declare providin under penalty of perjury that the foregoing is true and correct.
+I understand that knowingly and willfully g false information to the federal government is a violation of 18 USC § 1001 (False Statements) and could ne to fines, imprisonment, or both.
+Signatu re of Sponsor's Designated Official Representative: Matthew Van Valkenburgh, Executive Director of Aviation Date: